 Local authorities regulate the comparatively less polluting Part A(2) activities (multi-media regulation) and the lesser polluting Part B activities (these are regulated for emissions to air only).

-If you are an operator of a business and are unsure whether you need a permit, then please contact us at firstname.lastname@example.org or 01200 414464
+If you are an operator of a business and are unsure whether you need a permit, then contact us at firstname.lastname@example.org or 01200 414464

 Do you have a list of all the permitted installations in Ribble Valley and can I see it?

 Download the list of all current permitted installations regulated by the Council.
-Details of all installations regulated by the Environment Agency including Castle Cement and Johnson Matthey are availble from the Environment Agency website or on 0800 807060.
+Details of all installations regulated by the Environment Agency including Castle Cement and Johnson Matthey are available from the Environment Agency website or on 0800 807060.